AlexFilip/dnd-dice-roller/README.md

 build/dice
 ```

-Now you can input the dice you want to roll on one line with the format `d[0-9]+`:
+You can input the dice you want to roll on one line with the format `d[0-9]+`:
 ```
 d20 d12
 ```

-You can specify the number of sides with a leading number:
+You can specify multiple dice with a leading number:
 ```
 2d6
 ```